If your company is fixated on its search rank, its approach to search engine optimization (SEO) is dangerously out of date.

 Today, several factors have obliterated this model:

-If you search for "buy tri-fold wallet," you might see results from e-commerce Web pages optimized for a variety of phrases because Google knows you're
+- Semantic variation.
+If you search for “buy tri-fold wallet,” you might see results from e-commerce Web pages optimized for a variety of phrases because Google knows you’re shopping.

 Where to put the SEO focus

-For segmentation: Create and optimize a variety of content forms.
-The most important ones are images, infographics, video, news items, and original social media
+- For segmentation: Create and optimize a variety of content forms.
+The most important ones are images, infographics, video, news items, and original social media content.

 Today, anybody focused on rankings is a rank amateur.
 How do you approach SEO these days?

 Brad Shorr is director of content and social media for Straight North, and writes frequently on industry-leading blogs about content marketing and SEO strategy.
 Follow Brad on Twitter @bradshorr.
 A version of this article originally appeared on Spin Sucks.